-The Company's estimate of abandonment and reclamation costs, net of estimated salvage value, for surface leases, wells, facilities and pipelines, discounted at 7.4%, is USD794,801 and undiscounted is USD1,334,057.
-In the next three years, no abandonment and reclamation costs are expected to be incurred.
-It is anticipated that two Kul-Bas wells will be due for remediation in the second half of 2015.
+The Company's estimate of abandonment and reclamation costs, net of estimated salvage value, for surface leases, wells, facilities and pipelines, discounted at 7.4%, is USD948,427 and undiscounted is USD1,520,737.
+It is anticipated that two Kul-Bas wells and one Akkulka well will be remediated in the second half of 2015, with all remaining wells remediated by end of 2022.

-As of December 31, 2013, the Company had no wells for which abandonment and reclamation costs are expected to be incurred in respect of the Tajikistan Contract Area.
+As of December 31, 2014, the Company had no wells for which abandonment and reclamation costs are expected to be incurred in respect of the Tajikistan Contract Area.
 Those wells the Company participated in prior to the June 2013 Farm-Out were either returned to the Tajik State (with any liabilities) (i.e. Beshtentak) or plugged and abandoned in Q3 2013 with Tethys' costs being part of the part carry.